 Machowicz, A., Windell, R.M., Reese, E., & Prugh, L. In prep.
 Factors of field observer reliability in species identification of carnivore scat.
 Wildlife Society Bulletin.

 Hoffman, C., Machowicz, A., Windell, R.M.
 Methow Valley Bear Aware Community Assessment.
-Produced in partnership with Defenders of Wildlife, Coming Soon.
+Produced in partnership with Defenders of Wildlife, May 2024.

 Machowicz, A., Vanbianchi, C., Windell, R.M.
 Recreation and Wildlife in Washington: Considerations for Conservation.
 A report on current knowledge.
 Produced in partnership with Conservation Northwest, August 2022.